ythirion/unit-tests-intro/solutions/java/step-by-step.md

 # Step-by-step - Test it or Die Trying (35')
 ## Calculator
 - We start by a first simple test case : `9 + 3 = 12`
-  - We create a `CalculatorTests` class
+  - We create a `unit.tests.intro.CalculatorTests` class
   - We use the `3A` pattern to describe it
   - We assert the expected result